UW-Parkside Strategic Framework

 Center for community research

 Community engagement is a nationally recognized hallmark of distinction for UW-Parkside.
 The campus is building on its tradition of community-based learning by implementing a CBL-course designation and assessment process to promote quality high-impact learning and continuous improvement.
 There is an opportunity to extend this commitment to applied scholarship that addresses the most pressing challenges in our region.
-The nature, scope, and infrastructure to establish a flourishing center for applied community research will be a focus of the UW-Parkside 2025 Strategic Framework.
+The nature, scope, and infrastructure to establish a flourishing Center for Research in Innovation and Smart Cities will be a focus of the UW-Parkside 2025 Strategic Framework.

 Enhance career services and talent development partnerships